The Best Chicken Tikka Masala Recipe!

 - Remove the cooked chicken from the pan into a metal or glass bowl.
 Cover the bowl with foil or a lid so it remains hot while you make the sauce.

-- In the same pan you cooked the chicken in, add 3 tbsp of butter.
+- In the same pan you cooked the chicken in, add 3 tablespoon of butter.

 - Cook the finely chopped onions until translucent.
 Continue to scrape the pieces off of the bottom of the pan and allow the onions to cook fully.

-- Add 1 tbsp of grated ginger and 1 tbsp of grated garlic to the pan and cook for about 10 seconds.
+- Add 1 tablespoon of grated ginger and 1 tablespoon of grated garlic to the pan and cook for about 10 seconds.

 - Add turmeric, garam masala, coriander powder, and cumin powder.
 Mix it well and then add crushed/pureed tomatoes.